 I meet Eddie at the same bar we originally met at.
 We’ve been speaking every day.
-Once again, I’m excited but nervous to see him.
+I’m excited but nervous.

 It’s a little awkward at first.
 I decide the problem is the setting.
 We leave for a different bar.

 He tells me it’s my neighbourhood so I need to take him somewhere.
 I don’t go out, ever, so I don’t know where to go.
-I choose The Gladstone because I do like it there and it’s a block from my house.
+I a bar that is a block from my house.

 It isn’t busy when we get there but we then learn that we’ve stumbled upon karaoke night.

 Eddie loves karaoke, a personal fact I both love and hate about him.
 He loves to sing.
 He loves to sing sea shanties which…fine.

 We spend the night listening to people sing and trying to pick him a song.
 I sign him up but then we leave before he’s called because we’ve been touching a lot at the bar and I want to take him home now.

 I like him in my home.